-- Build the Local Innovation Lab as a resource for job creation and emerging leader development in the Rogue Valley.
+- Build the Local Innovation Lab as a resource for leadership support, job creation, and emerging leader development in the Rogue Valley.

 - Develop the Community Investment Fund to build a more inclusive, equitable, and circular local economy

-- Develop community conversation methods to discover local values and needs that the Local Innovation Lab and Community Investment Fund can support
+- Develop community conversations to discover local values and needs that the Local Innovation Lab and Community Investment Fund can support

 The Team Behind Local Innovation Works

 We started as a loose group of concerned citizens and are moving into more formal arrangements as a 501(c)(3) focused on helping our communities thrive.
 Then, the fires came and we broadened into offering three core projects:

 - Local Innovation Lab - Internships and leadership development in partnership with SOU to support fire relief efforts, nonprofits, and businesses who can serve local needs and create good local jobs.

 - Community Investment Fund - micro finance to support local entrepreneurs who may not qualify for traditional financing but who have a vision to create a good job for themselves and others by meeting local essential needs.

 - Community Conversations - hosting conversations that align values and promote action for the benefit of our diverse, thriving community.
 We focus on conversations to clarify values, identify opportunities for collaborative solutions, and aligning on actions that can move us toward our shared goals.

 We start locally because that's a quick route to what's true and relevant, but we are always looking to develop models and methods we can share with others.